 Light Up is seen to be a sharp comparison to the environment’s colors and shapes of other architectures in the surrounding.
 Something described by one writer in contrast to the Ludwig Mies van der Rohe skyscraper in its temporary New York retrospective setting as being “a jazzy counterpoint to its staid geometry.”

-Some critics believe that Smith’s intention, for its original setting, was to liven up it’s surrounding and maybe also the attitudes of the walk-by viewers.
+Some critics believe that Smith’s intention, for its original setting, was to liven up its surroundings and maybe also the attitudes of the walk-by viewers.

 Moondog was created in 1964.
 It comprises 15 elongated octahedrons as well as 10 tetrahedrons.
 Though the sculpture appears perfectly ordered and symmetrical when watched from particular angles, it carries a tilt forward when seen from other perspectives.
 The strange title of the piece is a reference to Joan Miro’s painting titled Dog Barking at the Moon and the name of the blind composer and poet, Moondog.

 Though rare in a natural setting, regular geometries do exist in nature.
-Tony Smith himself studied the growth of crystals, and he once based an architectural designed on the shapes of the honeycomb.
+Tony Smith himself studied the growth of crystals, and he once based an architectural design on the shapes of the honeycomb.

 The installation of the piece was commissioned by the estate of Tony Smith to Lippincotts, LLC, and was fabricated by WeldingWorks Inc. of Madison, CT, in 2000.